-From 2010-2014, Matthew served as an adjunct faculty member of conducting at the Aaron Copland School of Music at Queens College where taught conducting classes and conducted the orchestra in performances of symphonic, musical theater and opera performances including a recent production of Poulenc’s Dialogues of the Carmelites, a world premiere production of Bruce Saylor’s The Image Maker and Puccini’s Suor Angelica.
-Other highlights from previous seasons include performances of Shostakovich’s Fifth Symphony, and Brahms Second Symphony.
+Conductor Matthew Kasper is currently the Assistant Conductor of The Phoenix Symphony and Music Director of The Phoenix Youth Symphony.
+He has also served as Interim Music Director of the Queens Symphony Orchestra and was the founding Music Director of the Chicago Composers Orchestra.
+From 2010-2014, Matthew served as an adjunct faculty member of conducting at the Aaron Copland School of Music at Queens College, where he taught conducting classes and conducted the orchestra in symphonic, musical theater and opera performances, including a recent production of Poulenc’s Dialogues of the Carmélites, a world premiere production of Bruce Saylor’s The Image Maker and Puccini’s Suor Angelica.
+Other highlights from previous seasons include performances of Shostakovich’s Fifth Symphony, and Brahms’ Second Symphony.
 In 2013, Matthew made his European debut with the Orchestre Symphonique et Lyrique de Nancy and also served as an assistant conductor for the Opera National de Lorraine where he prepared the internationally acclaimed staged premiere of Gerald Barry’s The Importance of Being Earnest.
-He was immediately re-engaged in the same capacity for productions of Bernstein’s Candide and Britten’s Owen Wingrave, as well as for several concerts with the orchestra including successful performances of Beethoven Symphony No. 1 in June of 2015.
-2013 also marked Matthew’s debut with the Queens Symphony Orchestra conducting Peter and the Wolf, which subsequently let to him being named Interim Music Director for the 2015 season.
+He was immediately re-engaged for productions of Bernstein’s Candide and Britten’s Owen Wingrave, as well as for several concerts with the orchestra including successful performances of Beethoven’s First Symphony.
+2013 also marked Matthew’s debut with the Queens Symphony Orchestra conducting Peter and the Wolf, which subsequently led to him being named Interim Music Director for the 2015 season.